-The facility includes a burn building and training tower which can be utilized by all emergency responders; driving course with skid pad for emergency vehicle operators as well as safe driver training for companies with fleets; classroom building with labs for hands-on activities as well as an indoor shooting range; and a variety of outdoor simulators to perfect much needed rescue skills.
+The facility includes a burn build-

+ing and training tower which can be utilized by all emergency responders; driving course with skid pad for emergency vehicle operators as well as safe driver training for companies with fleets; classroom building with labs for hands-on activities as well as an indoor shooting range; and a variety of outdoor simulators to perfect much needed rescue skills.

-This regional training facility allows training of police, fire and EMS together during comprehensive emergency incident simulations emphasizing unified command.
-Training services are provided to 151 police departments, 352 fire departments, and 21 hospitals across ten counties with a population of over one million residents.
+This regional training facility allows training of police, fire and EMS together during comprehensive emergency incident police departments, 352 fire departments, and 21 hospitals across ten counties with a population of over one million residents.
 It also enables the College to participate in regional initiatives in Northeastern Pennsylvania in areas such as homeland defense, bio-preparedness and for state and national first responder training.